ikfoundation.org

 Promoting Natural & Cultural History

-The oldest period of the Iron Age in the Malmö area gives few if any clues of textile traditions or the population’s clothing and everyday life – which is also the case for many other researched Nordic settlements of this time.
-Reasons for the decrease in finds are somewhat uncertain, but a substantially colder climate and more rain is believed to be a major factor.
-In other words, the heavy clayey soils of this region made the former farmers’ grounds impossible to cultivate, so for hundreds of years they had to settle elsewhere on higher and drier places.
-However a general description of textile related finds from some other Nordic settlements can shortly be summarised as; primarily locally produced fabrics in twill or plain weave made of wool from black, brown or greyish sheep, and an introduction of dyes.
-While all sorts of skins were still important for larger garments as skirts or capes and other clothing, suitable for the cold climate.
+The oldest period of the Iron Age in the Malmö area gives few, if any, clues of textile traditions or the population’s clothing and everyday life – which is also the case for many other researched Nordic settlements of this time.
+Reasons for the decrease in finds are somewhat uncertain, but a substantially colder climate and more rain are believed to be significant factors.
+In other words, the heavy clayey soils of this region made the former farmers’ grounds impossible to cultivate, so for hundreds of years, they had to settle elsewhere in higher and drier places.
+However, a general description of textile-related finds from some other Nordic settlements can shortly be summarised as primarily locally produced fabrics in twill or plain weave made of wool from black, brown or greyish sheep and an introduction of dyes.
+At the same time, all sorts of skins were still crucial for larger garments such as skirts or capes and other clothing suitable for the cold climate.

 Sources: